 Old or new amplifier?
 When I started listening to music in the ’70s, I had a Leek valve amplifier and loved the sound it produced.
-When I played my guitar, it was through a Vox AC 30 valve amplifier and again I loved the sound it produced.
+When I played my guitar, it was through a Vox AC 30 valve amplifier, and again I loved the sound it made.
 What do you think is the best?
 Should I buy an old or a new amplifier or just be content with what I have.

-Whatever system you have, I think the best thing is to just sit and relax and listen to music!
+Whatever system you have, I think the best thing is just to sit and relax and listen to music!

 If you have enjoyed ‘Old or new amplifier?’, please share with friends – thank you.